-Project The outcomes we're working towards What we'll do in 2021/22 (page 37) long-term focus, ar work supports the Stakeholders are clear on our long-term focus, and our ongoing work supports the long-term outcomes we want to see.
-Consult and encourage feedback from a broad range of interested parties about our strategy. oatoomos vvo vvant to soo.
-Publish our final strategy, taking into account feedback we receive. monitoring can access payn order to offer payn order to offer payn access payn order to offer payn order to direct and independent systems, to produce to direct and independent payn order to offer payn orde Payment service providers (PSPs) can access payment systems in order to offer payment services.
+Project The outcomes we're working towards What we'll do in 2021/22 Strategy (page 37) Stakeholders are clear on our long-term focus, and our ongoir work supports the long-term outcomes we want to see. long-term focus, and our ongoing work supports the long-term Consult and encourage feedback from a broad range of interested parties about our strategy. oatoomos vvo vvant to soo.
+Publish our final strategy, taking into account feedback we receive. monitoring (page 42) can access payment system order to offer payment service Reducing unnecessary barries to direct and indirect payment Payment service providers (PSPs) can access payment systems in order to offer payment services.
 Assess developments in access to payment systems and compliance with the access regulations in Part 8 of the PSRs 2017.
 Reducing unnecessary barriers to direct and indirect payment systems, to produce a better choice of payment services for users.
 Assess applications under sections 56 and 57 of FSBRA and complaints under the PSRs 2017.
 Publish our annual report on access to payment systems and the governance of certain regulated payment system operators in the UK.

-Project The outcomes we're working towards What we'll do in 2021/22 Crisis communication (page 44) Disruptions are managed effect and don't cause unnecessary interruption to consumers, businesses and other payment system operators. interruption to consumers, businesses and other payment We'll oversee Visa Europe's compliance with Specific Direction 9 (SD9) and review whether our Direction remains effective and appropriate.
-We'll liaise with the Bank of England about the resilience and crisis communications of other payment system operators.
-Cryptocurrency (page 46) Any cryptoasset or stablecoin which acts as a payment system is developed in the interests of those using it.
+Project The outcomes we're working towards What we'll do in 2021/22 Crisis communication (page 44) Disruptions are managed effective and don't cause unnecessary interruption to consumers, businesses and other payment system operators. interruption to consumers, businesses and other payment We'll oversee Visa Europe's compliance with Specific Direction 9 (SD9) and review whether our Direction remains effective and appropriate.
+We'll liaise with the Bank of England about the resilience and crisis communications of other payment system operators. (page 46) which systems Any cryptoasset or stablecoin which acts as a payment system is developed in the interests of those using it.
 Work closely with the Treasury, the Bank of England and the FCA through the Treasury's Cryptoassets Taskforce (CATF) to develop a UK regulatory regime for cryptoassets and stablecoins.
 Our future approach will be influenced by the conclusion of the Payments Landscape Review.